v-cakoll/docs.it-it/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     wfApp.InstanceStore = store;
     ```

 3. Successivamente, creare un'istanza `StringWriter` e aggiungerla alla raccolta `Extensions` dell'istanza `WorkflowApplication`.
-Quando un `StringWriter` viene aggiunto alle estensioni, acquisisce tutti i `WriteLine` output dell'attività.
+When a `StringWriter` is added to the extensions it captures all `WriteLine` activity output.
 Quando il flusso di lavoro diventa inattivo, l'output `WriteLine` può essere estratto da `StringWriter` e visualizzato nel form.

     ```vb
-    'Add a StringWriter to the extensions.
-This captures the output 'from the WriteLine activities so we can display it in the form.
+    ' Add a StringWriter to the extensions.
+This captures the output ' from the WriteLine activities so we can display it in the form.
     Dim sw As New StringWriter()
     wfApp.Extensions.Add(sw)
     ```